In this article, we will show that every tree is a bipartite graph.

 Vertices adjacent to each other cannot have the same color.
 If 2 vertices with the same color are adjacent then there exists more than one path from the root to these vertices.

-For example, suppose v1 and v2 are red and are adjacent.
+For example, suppose two vertices v1 and v2 that are red and are adjacent.
 Both v1, v2 must be at an even distance from the root.
 But if we visit v2 through v1, it implies v2 is also at an odd distance from the root.
 This means there are two paths to reach v2, one of even length and the other of odd length.
 But there is exactly one path between any two vertices in a tree.
 Therefore, the same color vertices are not adjacent to each other.

 We can also say that 2 paths from root to any vertex implies there is a cycle in the tree which is not possible.